ryasmi/rulr/src/valueRules/bigint/readme.md

 [Back to root readme.md](../../../readme.md)

-This function uses `rulr.isBigInt` to check the input is a bigint as shown in the example below.
+This function uses the `rulr.isBigInt` guard to check the input is a bigint as shown in the example below.
 It should only throw `rulr.InvalidBigIntError`.

 ```ts
 import * as rulr from 'rulr'